lmweber/lmweber.github.io/pages/research.md

 ### Applications of spatial statistics

 ST data (e.g. from the [10x Genomics Visium platform](https://www.10xgenomics.com/products/spatial-gene-expression)) consists of gene expression measurements for 10,000 - 20,000 genes at a grid of around 5,000 spatial coordinates on a tissue slide.
 To efficiently analyze these large datasets, we are adapting recent advances in spatial statistical methodology to the genomic context.
-For example, this will allow us to more efficiently identify spatially variable genes with expression that varies with tissue structures of interest, or to perform spatially aware clustering on cell types or subsets.
+For example, this will allow us to more efficiently identify spatially variable genes with expression that varies with tissue structures of interest, or perform spatially aware clustering on cell types or subsets.

 ---

-### Applications in neuroscience and cancer
+### Biological applications in neuroscience and cancer

 My methodological works is motivated by collaborative projects with experimental researchers in fields including neuroscience and cancer.
 Recent papers from these collaborations include an evaluation of methods for genetic variation-based demultiplexing of pooled scRNA-seq samples from cancer ([Weber et al. 2021](https://www.biorxiv.org/content/10.1101/2020.11.06.371963v3)), and an analysis of the spatial landscape of gene expression in the human brain dorsolateral prefrontal cortex (DLPFC) region ([Maynard and Collado-Torres et al. 2021](https://www.nature.com/articles/s41593-020-00787-0)).